 1. Who we are

-These Terms & Conditions (“Terms”) govern the provision of payroll (PAYE) and related services by Zapay (“we”, “us”, “our”) to the entity or person entering into an order, proposal or statement of work (“Client”, “you”).
+These Terms & Conditions ("Terms") govern the provision of FX payment support, quote assistance and related services by Zapay ("we", "us", "our") to the entity or person entering into an order, proposal or statement of work ("Client", "you").
 Our registered office is 123 High Street, Manchester, M1 2AB, United Kingdom.
 By requesting or using our services you agree to these Terms.

 2. Scope of services